Return to the first page of this site

 Tummy problems are to be expected and are not necessarily due to spicy food although a bowl of very spicy tom yum goong won't help matters.
 The bacteria in our stomachs forms an important part of the digestive system for breaking down food and it differs slightly from country to country.

-Dehydration is something to watch out for in tropical climates.
+Dehydration is something else to watch out for in tropical climates.
 In the past I have suffered in tropical countries with fatigue and lethargy and just put it down to the heat.
 Years later, after reading more about the subject, I think I may have been mildly dehydrated.
 We all need to drink a lot of water to replace lost fluid wherever we are but this is even more important in hot, humid climates where body fluid is lost through perspiration.

 It's important to drink even if you don't feel thirsty.
 In fact, if you start to feel thirsty you have left it too late.
 Every morning I force at least half a litre of bottled water down myself and then drink regularly throughout the day.
 A minimum of two litres of pure drinking water should be consumed each day.
 People have told me to stop drinking coffee but I am too addicted.
 Drinking coffee and other diuretics though, especially alcohol, means drinking extra water to compensate for the additional fluid loss.

-Sachets of electrolyte powder - Click for larger image It's not a bad idea either to add an electrolyte to the water occasionally to replace body salts lost through sweat.
+It's not a bad idea either to add an electrolyte to the water occasionally to replace body salts lost through sweat.
 If you get an upset tummy and lose even more body fluid because of diarrhoea then electrolytes are even more important as you begin the process of rehydrating your body.
-Small sachets of orange-flavoured electrolyte powder are available at all pharmacies and cost only Bt5 each.
+Small sachets of orange-flavoured electrolyte powder are available at all pharmacies and cost about Bt5 each.
+They are a lot cheap if you buy the whole box.

-I don't like getting bitten by mosquitoes.
-The bites irritate and there are some very nasty mosquito-borne diseases.
-Malaria is still a big killer in the world today killing an African child every 30 seconds (see also this report on the BBC web site which voices particular concern about the disease in South and Southeast Asia) and Dengue Fever can be very unpleasant.
 A recurrence of Dengue can result in Dengue Haemorrhaging Fever which can be fatal.
 Try to find out beforehand if these diseases are present in the place you are going to.
 Mosquitoes carrying malaria bite at dusk and dawn but the Aedes mosquito that carries Dengue bites during the day.
+These stripy mosquitoes also like to live near to humans.

-If you notice mosquitoes cover up and use repellents containing Deet to prevent bites.
+If you notice mosquitoes, cover up and use repellents containing Deet to prevent bites.
 Prevention is better than cure.
 7-Eleven stores in Thailand sell small sachets that contain a cloth impregnated with Deet mosquito repellent.
 They are cheap (Bt5) and convenient.
 Instead of carry a bottle of repellent around you just wipe the cloth over your skin and throw it away.
 7-Eleven stores can be found absolutely everywhere in Thailand.

 Hepatitis is a problem in Thailand.
 An American down-and-out bum I ran into on the streets of Bangkok who was scrounging money from foreign tourists told me this and provided me with some invaluable (and unforgettable) advice.
 "Don't eat any bad pussy," he told me.
 Depending on the type of Hepatitis, it can be contracted in different ways.
 It's easy to take care of your own personal hygiene but not so easy to ensure the personal hygiene of the guy cooking your lunch.
 Be aware of what you eat and where you are eating.

 Rabies is endemic in Southeast Asia.
 I declined rabies shots before I left England as I didn't anticipate a problem with rabid dogs but then got bitten by a monkey in Langkawi.
 I lived to tell the tale but it's something else to watch out for.
+I was attacked by a wild cat that got into my house in 2014 and then had a course of rabies shots.

 Vaccinations are available for most of these diseases either in your home country or once in Thailand.
 Elsewhere on this site is information on some travel related diseases.